-44 senior services or its designee.
-Use of such a system prior to July 1, 2015, shall
+42 telephone tracking system for the purpose of reporting and verifying the delivery 43 of consumer-directed services as authorized by the department of health and 44 senior services or its designee.
+Use of such a system prior to July 1, 2015, shall 45 be voluntary.
+The telephone tracking system shall be used to process payroll for 46 employees and for submitting claims for reimbursement to the MO HealthNet 47 division.
+At a minimum, the telephone tracking system shall:

-- 45 be voluntary.
-The telephone tracking system shall be used to process payroll for - 46 employees and for submitting claims for reimbursement to the MO HealthNet - 47 division.
-At a minimum, the telephone tracking system shall: - (a) Record the exact date services are delivered; - 49 (b) Record the exact time the services begin and exact time the services 50 end; - (c) Verify the telephone number from which the services are registered; - 52 (d) Verify that the number from which the call is placed is a telephone 53 number unique to the client; - (e) Require a personal identification number unique to each personal care attendant; - (f) Be capable of producing reports of services delivered, tasks performed, client identity, beginning and ending times of service and date of service in summary fashion that constitute adequate documentation of service; and - 59 (g) Be capable of producing reimbursement requests for consumer 60 approval that assures accuracy and compliance with program expectations for 61 both the consumer and vendor. - (2) The department of health and senior services, in collaboration with other appropriate agencies, including centers for independent living, shall establish telephone tracking system pilot projects, implemented in two regions of the state, with one in an urban area and one in a rural area.
-Each pilot project shall meet the requirements of this section and section 208.918.
-The department of health and senior services shall, by December 31, 2013, submit a report to the governor and general assembly detailing the outcomes of these pilot projects.
-The report shall take into consideration the impact of a telephone tracking system on the quality of the services delivered to the consumer and the principles of self-directed care. - (3) As new technology becomes available, the department may allow use of a more advanced tracking system, provided that such system is at least as capable of meeting the requirements of this subsection. - (4) The department of health and senior services shall promulgate by rule the minimum necessary criteria of the telephone tracking system.
-Any rule or portion of a rule, as that term is defined in section 536.010, that is created under the authority delegated in this section shall become effective only if it complies with and is subject to all of the provisions of chapter 536 and, if applicable, section 536.028.
+48 (a) Record the exact date services are delivered;

+49 (b) Record the exact time the services begin and exact time the services50 end;

+51 (c) Verify the telephone number from which the services are registered;

+52 (d) Verify that the number from which the call is placed is a telephone 53 number unique to the client;

+54 (e) Require a personal identification number unique to each personal care55 attendant;

+56 (f) Be capable of producing reports of services delivered, tasks performed, 57 client identity, beginning and ending times of service and date of service in 58 summary fashion that constitute adequate documentation of service; and

+(g) Be capable of producing reimbursement requests for consumer approval that assures accuracy and compliance with program expectations for both the consumer and vendor.

+62 (2) The department of health and senior services, in collaboration with other appropriate agencies, including centers for independent living, shall 63 establish telephone tracking system pilot projects, implemented in two regions of 64 the state, with one in an urban area and one in a rural area.
+Each pilot project 6566 shall meet the requirements of this section and section 208.918.
+The department of health and senior services shall, by December 31, 2013, submit a report to the 67governor and general assembly detailing the outcomes of these pilot projects.
+The 68 report shall take into consideration the impact of a telephone tracking system on 69 the quality of the services delivered to the consumer and the principles of 70 self-directed care.
+71 the authority delegated in this section shall become effective only if it complies with and is subject to all of the provisions of chapter 536 and, if applicable, section 536.028.
 This section and chapter 536 are nonseverable and if any of the powers vested with the general assembly pursuant to chapter 536 to review, to delay the effective date, or to disapprove and annul a rule are subsequently held unconstitutional, then the grant of rulemaking authority and any rule proposed or adopted after August 28, 2010, shall be invalid and void.